Planned Parenthood sues Indiana over abortion clinic requirements

 Imposing surgical facility requirements on clinics where no surgery is performed "is not only unreasonable, it is utterly irrational ...," Planned Parenthood of Indiana and Kentucky said in the lawsuit, which seeks a federal court injunction.

-Legislators supporting the law that took effect July 1 have said it would protect women's health.
+Legislators supporting the law, which took effect July 1, have said it would protect women's health.
 It requires clinics providing non-surgical abortions to have separate procedure, recovery and scrub rooms like surgical centers starting January 1.

+Indiana Attorney General Greg Zoeller said in a statement on Thursday that, "We look forward to respectfully asserting the state's case" in defending the constitutionality of the law.

 Planned Parenthood operates four of the 10 clinics that provide abortions in Indiana.
 Three Planned Parenthood clinics perform surgical abortions and administer the abortion pill at up to nine weeks of pregnancy.
 The Lafayette clinic offers only the abortion pill at up to nine weeks of pregnancy.

-Note: (This story has been corrected to fix spelling of Merrillville in paragraph eight)